-The Amazon S3 output plugin allows to ingest your records into the S3 cloud object store.
+The Amazon S3 output plugin allows you to ingest your records into the S3 cloud object store.

 The plugin can upload data to S3 using the multipart upload API or using S3 PutObject.
 Multipart is the default and is recommended; Fluent Bit will stream data in a series of 'parts'.
 This limits the amount of data it has to buffer on disk at any point in time.
 By default, every time 5 MiB of data have been received, a new 'part' will be uploaded.
 The plugin can create files up to gigabytes in size from many small chunks/parts using the multipart API.
 All aspects of the upload process are configurable using the configuration options.